 Two to three of every 1,000 live births are impacted by Hypoxic Ischemic Encephalopathy, or HIE, a type of brain injury.
 More sustain an HIE injury after birth, due to multiple reasons, including near SIDS events.
-HIE often leads to diagnoses of cerebral palsy, epilepsy, learning disabilities, ADHD, and other developmental challenges.
+HIE often leads to diagnoses of cerebral palsy, epilepsy, learning disabilities, hearing and vision impairments, ADHD, and other developmental challenges.

-That means thousands of families worldwide are impacted by HIE each year.
-Since launching World HIE Awareness month in 2016, more families are finding the psycho-social support they need to tackle the challenges their children may face as a result of HIE by finding a comprehensive network of peer-to-peer support through Hope for HIE.
+That means tens of thousands of families worldwide are impacted by HIE each year.
+Since launching global HIE Awareness Month in 2016, more families are finding the evidence-based, psycho-social support they need to tackle the challenges their children may face as a result of HIE by finding a comprehensive network of peer-to-peer support through Hope for HIE.